B71 Sandoy: Rise of the women's game pt. II

 The newly formed women's team was led by youth and head coach, Bakary Bojang.
 The women were, rather optimistically, entered into the Premier Division for their first season back and this was close to derail the entire venture, suffering heavy losses for a couple of matches, before being allowed to relegate to a lower division, which hadn't started the season at that point.
 B71 merged the team with AB and the two clubs and this, coupled with the move to a lower division was especially beneficial for the team, finishing third in the division.

 A year later in 2018, ambitions were higher and the women's team finished in second place in the second women's tier.
 In 2019, the women were hungry for gold, but yet again they finished second, a couple of points behind leaders 07 Vestur.

 Finally in the 2020 season, the women's team finished first, after competing with 07 Vestur for the title in the second best division, who also followed AB/B71 to the Premier Division for the 2021 season.

 Hopes were high for this first season in the top division, but reality soon set in, as AB/B71 went on a losing streak for almost the entire season, even though attempts were made with bolstering the squad with Swedish born players Anna Maja Steenari and Linnéa Magnusson, as well as Danish/Faroese Rebekka Katrine Dahl Olsen coming in from Denmark, all to no avail.

 AB/B71 managed to salvage a single win in the second to last round, beating HB 2–1 at home Inni í Dal on Sandoy.

 The following week, AB/B71 lost the final game of the season against title holders and 2021 Champions, KÍ, ending the season in last place.

-In December 2021 it was announced that B71 had decided to end the women's partnership with AB and the upcoming season both teams will compete separately in the second tier of women's football.
+In December 2021 it was announced that B71 had decided to end the women's partnership with AB.